bzorec1/planit/README.md

    - Waiting list feature (if an event reaches capacity, users can be placed on a waiting list).

 5. **Event Voting & Decision-Making**
-   - Voting for restaurant choices, activity types, or other event details (time, location).
+   - **Option to Create Decision-Making Polls**: Event organizers can create options (e.g., restaurant choices, activity types, or other event details) for group voting.
+   - Users vote on the options, and results are updated in real time.
-   - Real-time voting results (visual representation like a bar chart or pie chart).
+   - Visual representation of the voting results (e.g., bar charts or pie charts).
-   - Quick feedback after voting (e.g., "You voted for X!" or "This option is winning").
+   - Display the winning option dynamically (e.g., "Winner: Restaurant A").
+   - Ability to close the poll once a decision is made and lock the options.

 6. **Event Details Screen**
    - Rich event description with media (images, links).